HandX: Scaling Bimanual Motion and Interaction Generation¶

 Key Designs¶

-Unified Data Integration and Quality Filtering:
+1. Unified Data Integration and Quality Filtering: Merging heterogeneous datasets into a trainable whole

 Loss & Training¶

-The diffusion model is trained with an x-prediction objective using a standard denoising MSE loss.
-The autoregressive tokenizer is trained with the reconstruction loss \(\|\mathbf{x} - \mathcal{D}(\hat{\mathbf{y}})\|_2^2\), and the autoregressive component uses standard cross-entropy loss.
-Hand interaction-specific metrics including contact precision, recall, and F1 are introduced, with a contact distance threshold of 2 cm.
+The diffusion model training objective is direct signal prediction (x-prediction) using standard denoising MSE loss.
+The autoregressive model's tokenizer uses reconstruction loss \(\|\mathbf{x} - \mathcal{D}(\hat{\mathbf{y}})\|_2^2\), while the autoregressive part uses standard cross-entropy loss.
+Specialized hand interaction metrics (Contact Precision/Recall/F1) were proposed with a contact threshold of 2cm.

 Key Experimental Results¶